obsproject/rfcs/text/0047-switch-to-advanced-docking-system.md

 ## Legacy dock

-**TODO: Talk about `obs_frontend_add_custom_qdock()`**

-The frontend API method `obs_frontend_add_dock()` is put in deprecation.
-And if dual switch only Qt5 and on Qt 6 the method is removed or does nothing, this is possible because plugin will need to be rebuilt agaisnt Qt6.

-And dock added through this method are added to a sub-menu named `Legacy dock` of the Dock menu.
+If the deprecated frontend API method `obs_frontend_add_dock()` is used the dock added through this method are added to a sub-menu named `Legacy dock` of the Dock menu.

 [![Legacy dock menu](./0047-switch-to-advanced-docking-system/legacy_dock.png)]()

-When openning a legacy dock, a message will appear explaining that those docks will not meld wery well with "new" docks.
+When openning a legacy dock, a message will appear explaining that those docks will not meld wery well with ADS docks.

 The state of those are saved through `"windowState"` global config.

+`obs_frontend`

+### About custom QDockWidget

+Docks added through `obs_frontend_add_custom_qdock()` (or `obs_frontend_add_dock()` with the returned QAction deleted)will have almost the same treatment as legacy docks because by design those don't have a QAction in the dock menu.

 ## Per profile dock state
 Move the `"advDockState"` from global config to the profile and integration no longer store their own state. `"windowState"` is kept global.